 Doximity allows employers to use a recruiting tool to list jobs.
 The recruiters must list details about the job opportunity outright, including salary, location, and any other important information.
 Doctors can search for jobs by location and specialty.
 Doximity also has a feature that allows doctors to compare their salaries with others in the same specialty.

-Doximity partnered with the Cleveland Clinic to offer continuing medical education (CME) credits online to its members.
-Instead of sitting in an auditorium and listening to a lecture, doctors can access the information they need through a mobile device.
+Doximity’s DocNews feature offers continuing medical education (CME) credits online to its members.
+Instead of sitting in an auditorium and listening to a lecture, doctors can read and submit CME-eligible articles for free.
 This means less time spent away from the office and more time to spend with patients.
 In addition to offering credits, Doximity also helps doctors easily track those credits.

-Doximity has a feature called DocNews, which helps doctors to find relevant medical literature.
-Doximity aggregates hundreds of RSS feeds for medical journals and delivers these feeds to its users.
+The DocNews feature aggregates hundreds of RSS feeds for medical journals and delivers these feeds to its users.
 Doctors can customize their feeds to get the information they want, and can also see what their colleagues are reading.
 Doctors can also add their own published medical research to their profiles and receive an alert when that paper is cited in another academic publication.

 As you can see, Doximity has a lot more to offer doctors than just social networking capabilities.